Steve Howe: 1995–present: Third Yes run, Steve Howe Trio, and final Asia run

 Howe rejoined Yes for a third time in 1995 for the recording of Keys to Ascension and Keys to Ascension 2, the two double albums containing both live and studio tracks.
 Since Keys to Ascension, Howe has appeared on all the albums recorded by Yes.
 Thereafter, over the following five years, the group released Open Your Eyes in 1997, The Ladder in 1999 and Magnification in 2001, before going on a five-year hiatus from 2004.
-Following their hiatus, Yes released Fly from Here in 2011 and Heaven & Earth in 2014.
+Following their hiatus, Yes released Fly from Here in 2011, Heaven & Earth in 2014, From a Page in 2019, The Quest in 2021, Mirror to the Sky in 2023, and Aurora in 2026.

 On 24 May 1996, Howe received an honorary doctorate in Musical Arts (DMA) from Five Towns College in Dix Hills, New York.
-Also in 1996 he played with Asia on a song called Ginger meant for Arena, but left off the album and released on Archiva Vol. 1 later that year.
+Also in 1996 he played with Asia on a song called "Ginger" meant for Arena, but left off the album and released on Archiva Vol. 1 later that year.
 He also added his guitar to two of the songs from Aura, released in 2001.

 Howe's solo album Quantum Guitar features his son Dylan on drums.
 In July 1999, Howe released his Bob Dylan covers album Portraits of Bob Dylan that features a variety of lead vocalists.
 This was followed by Homebrew 2 (2000) as a sequel to his first.
 When Eagle Records suggested that Howe produce an acoustic guitar album, Howe accepted and recorded Natural Timbre (2001) which contains arrangements of three Yes tracks.
 He considered it a breakthrough in regard to his solo output due to the time required to write and arrange strong solos.

 In 2003 Howe released Elements, featuring his sons Dylan and Virgil as part of Howe's album Remedy.

 In 2006, Howe rejoined Asia when the original line-up reunited for a 25th anniversary tour.
 They released Phoenix (2008), Omega (2010), and XXX (2012).
 In January 2013, Howe announced his decision to leave the band and concentrate on Yes and solo endeavours.
 He was replaced by Sam Coulson.

 In 2007, Howe founded the Steve Howe Trio, a jazz band completed by his son Dylan on drums and Ross Stanley on Hammond organ.
 The Steve Howe Trio has released two albums: a studio album, The Haunted Melody in 2008 and a live album, Travelling in 2010.

 In March 2015, a two-disc, 33-track collection of Howe's solo material was released as Anthology.
 Howe supported its release with a solo tour of the UK in April 2015.

 Howe teamed up with his son Virgil for new album Nexus, released on 17 November 2017.
 The album was released by Steve Howe after the death of Virgil Howe in early September 2017; Virgil's death resulted in Yes suspending their ongoing Yestival tour i.e. cancelling the seven remaining dates.

 Howe released his new studio album Love Is in July 2020, his first in nine years.